Matiasus/framework/README.md

 - [Html](#html)
 - [Form](#form)
 ### Html
 Html class creates html tag with recognizing self closing tags.
-For example create *\<div\>* tag with attribute *id='id-div'* and content *'This is content!'* should be done with following code:
+For example tag *\<div\>* with attribute *id='id-div'* and with content *'This is content!'* should be created with following piece of code:
 ```php
 // new instance of simple html tag creator
 $html = new \Vendor\Html\Html();